SeaOfNodes/Simple/chapter08/README.md

 The implementation requires some careful handling of scopes.
 This is because we would like to only generate Phis for continues if necessary.

+In our basic loop architecture, by the time we get to the loop backedge, we have already existed all nested blocks/scopes, we just to stitch together the current scope+ctrl into the Loop scope+ctrl and create Phi's as needed.

-A `continue` can be invoked in nested scopes (such as nested `if` statement).
+A `continue` however, can occur inside nested scopes (such as nested `if` statement).
 Since we want to lazily create the continue region, the first time we see a `continue`, we need to dupe the head scope, and merge the current scope into it to generate a continue scope and region.
-Subsequently, when we another `continue`, we need to construct a new region and merge the previous continue scope with the current scope.
+Subsequently, when we see another `continue`, we need to construct a new region and merge the previous continue scope with the current scope.

 The implementation does it somewhat differently.

-The first `continue` triggers a dupe of the current scope, but we truncate any nested lexical scopes within the scope, in order to remove any name bindings that were not visible in the head scope.
-This becomes the base scope for subsequent `continue` statements.
-After the loop is parsed, if we see that a continue scope was created, then we merge the current scope into the continue scope, and the continue scope becomes the active scope.
+* The first `continue` triggers a dupe of the current scope, but we truncate any nested lexical scopes within the scope greater than the head scope, removing any name bindings that were not visible in the head scope.
+This is essentially ensuring that we "exit" any nested scopes.
+* The continue scope becomes the base scope for the subsequent `continue` statement, thus forming a stack of continue scopes/regions.
+* After the loop is done, if we see that a continue scope was created within the loop, we must merge the current scope into the continue scope, and make the continue scope the active scope.

 Since a `continue` targets the immediate `while` loop within which it occurs, we also must maintain a stack of the `continue` and `break` scopes.
 This is done by saving the previous `continue`/`break` scopes before parsing a `while` loop and restoring these afterwards.